 Species identification is important because uncomplicated malaria with P falciparum can rapidly develop into severe infection, though any species can cause severe disease.
 Physicians cannot rely on symptoms and signs to diagnose malaria or to specify the infecting species.

-Malaria mainly due to P falciparum has been associated with increased susceptibility and severity among pregnant women.
+Malaria mainly due to P falciparum has been associated with increased susceptibility and severity among pregnant individuals.